FUNDS FOR PARTICIPANTS HAVE BEEN FULLY ALLOCATED

 Look for a presentation by Director Nina Goodrich at the SERDC Food Recovery Summit

 Contact Anne Bedarf for more information:

-Project Overview Through this project, the SPC will work with partners and Charlotte businesses to turn waste into value through composting food scraps and appropriate packaging.
-The composting of large-scale foodservice waste has the potential to take approximately one-third of the municipal solid waste stream out of landfills.
-The main objectives of this project are to demonstrate successful commercial-scale composting illustrating economic viability and to develop best practices to accelerate the rate at which sustainable materials management practices are adopted by government municipalities and private companies across the United States.
+Project Overview The composting of large-scale foodservice waste has the potential to take approximately one-third of the municipal solid waste stream out of landfills.
+The main objectives of this project were to demonstrate successful commercial-scale composting illustrating economic viability and to develop best practices to accelerate the rate at which sustainable materials management practices are adopted by government municipalities and private companies across the United States.
+Through this project, the SPC worked with partners and Charlotte businesses to turn waste into value through composting food scraps and appropriate packaging.

-Thanks to Rubbermaid for donating bins to our initial participants for use in their kitchens!
+Thanks to Rubbermaid for donating bins to our participants!

-Please contact Anne Bedarf if you are interested in participating, partnering, or would like to gain more information on the project.
+Please contact Anne Bedarf if you would like to learn more information on the project.